Menopausal Weight Gain, causes and treatment options

 - Warm-up for at least 10 minutes before vigorous exercise.
 This includes stretching your muscles before you begin to reduce the chance of soreness and injury.

-- Find a routine that works for you that you enjoy.
-If you get bored with your routine, mix it up, and add a new activity.
+- Find a routine that works for you and that you enjoy.
+If you get bored with your routine, mix it up and add a new activity.